Branches

 As with many other Git operations, the first thing to do is pull from GitHub to your local repository to ensure that you’re working with the most up-to-date version of everything in the repo (see Step 1 below).

-Once that is done, you can create a branch on your local machine (automatically shifting your RStudio project into that new branch).
+Once that is done, you can create a branch on your local machine.
+This will automatically shift your IDE into that new branch.
 Doing this on your machine also updates GitHub to show that there are multiple branches (see Step 2 below).

 Once you have created a branch you can work in it locally (and via GitHub directly) as you would normally.
 You can edit your files locally, commit those changes, pull from GitHub (within the branch), and push to GitHub (see Steps 3-4 below).